miguelgfierro/ai_projects/Cloud-Scale_Text_Classification_with_CNNs_on_Azure/README.md

-# Text Classification
+# Text Classification with CNNs

 Here we show some text classification examples with Recurrent Neural Networks and Convolutional Neural Networks.
+This repo contains the original code of the post [Cloud-Scale Text Classification with Convolutional Neural Networks on Microsoft Azure](https://blogs.technet.microsoft.com/machinelearning/2017/02/13/cloud-scale-text-classification-with-convolutional-neural-networks-on-microsoft-azure/) published in 2017.
+An repost has been published in 2019 [here](https://miguelgfierro.com/blog/2019/cloud-scale-text-classification-with-convolutional-neural-networks/).

 ## Bidirectional LSTM using Keras